-Among the many Forex technical indicators to choose from, moving averages continue to be one of the most popular trading tools out there.
-Due to the effectiveness, beginner traders through to seasoned professionals include moving averages in their trading arsenal.
+Among the many Forex technical indicators, moving averages continue to be one of the most popular trading tools out there.
+Due to the effectiveness, beginner traders through to seasoned professionals include them in their trading arsenal.

 However, many new traders quickly learn that there are different types of moving average indicators.
 The two most common are simple moving averages (SMA’s from now on) and exponential moving averages (EMA’s from now on).

 So, one of the most important questions for any new trader is which is better the simple moving average or exponential moving average?

 Let’s take a look at some of the difference between of each.

 SMA’s tend to be the first moving average that most new traders will deal with.
 The beauty of SMAs are that they are automatically plotted onto the chart for you by your MT4 platform, so you don’t have to do any of the hard work plotting them.